Online Doctoral Programs at Murray State University

 Online Doctoral Programs

-The Doctor of Arts (DA) program is English Pedagogy and Technology combines advanced coursework in English content areas while emphasizing pedagogical theory, reflective practice, and the use of instructional technology to enhance the abilities of current teachers of English at secondary and post-secondary levels.
+The Doctor of Arts (DA) program is English Pedagogy combines advanced coursework in English content areas while emphasizing pedagogical theory, reflective practice, and the use of instructional technology to enhance the abilities of current teachers of English at secondary and post-secondary levels.
 It also provides avenues for students hoping to teach English in dual-credit, developmental, adult education and literacy programs.

 The program is designed on a cohort model, whereby students in each cohort form a learning community and network of imagination, reflection, and support.
 Courses in the program are offered in traditional, weekender, online, hybrid, and reflective-practice formats.
 The program may be completed entirely online, entirely on-campus, or through flexible combination of modes.